 The Haverhill VFW Lorraine Post 29 was Chartered in 1917.
 We are currently looking for new members to take us into the next 100 years!
-Our building on Kenoza Ave is currently up for sale.
-We will be continuing to hold monthly meetings (subjected to possible change of day and time) and continuing the ongoing work within the community to better Veterans quality of life and carry on the benefits fought for and won by previous generations of Veterans who have gone before us.
+We hold monthly meetings on the Last Sunday of the Month at 10am (subjected to possible change of location) and continuing the ongoing work within the community to better Veterans quality of life and carry on the benefits fought for and won by previous generations of Veterans who have gone before us.

 Our Mission: To foster camaraderie among United States veterans of overseas conflicts.
 To serve our veterans, the military and our communities.
 To advocate on behalf of all veterans.